Greenland

 Just the tip of the iceberg…

-We quickly fell in love with Greenlandic dogs.
-Known for their strength and endurance, they’re also incredibly beautiful.
-Locals often reminded us not to get too close, though — they are working dogs, not pets, and they aren’t friendly to strangers.
-In fact, most of the dogs live in dedicated areas on the outskirts of town, rather than among the houses, and dogs older than four months must be chained to limit their aggressive behavior.
+We fell in love with these dogs immediately.
+They’re incredibly beautiful — thick-furred, powerful, and built for this environment.
+But locals kept warning us not to get too close.
+These are working dogs, not pets, and they aren’t friendly to strangers.
+Most live in dedicated areas on the outskirts of town, chained once they’re older than four months to limit aggressive behavior.

-Despite the warnings, we noticed that owners are very caring toward their dogs.
-Jannik and Paa, the owners of the B&B where we stayed, even keep Greenlandic dogs as pets.
-They used to have 15 dogs and a sled, but as snowmobiles became more commonplace, they decided to sell the dogs and get a snowmobile instead (“I don’t have to feed the snowmobile every day,” says Jannik).
-At the time, one of their dogs had recently had puppies, and they decided to raise three of those puppies as pets: Champagne, Vodka, and Busy.
-The three of them allowed us to get the cuddling, petting, and playing out of our system — before we went dogsledding with the working dogs.
+Our B&B hosts Jannik and Paa used to have 15 dogs and a sled, but switched to a snowmobile when they became more commonplace — “I don’t have to feed the snowmobile every day,” Jannik explained.
+When they sold the team, one dog had recently had puppies, so they kept three as pets: Champagne, Vodka, and Busy.
+Those three let us get all the cuddling, petting, and playing out of our system before we went out on a dogsled with the working dogs, who had very different ideas about personal boundaries.

 Eric and Vodka became good friends.